sovr610/nodeScrapper/README.md

       - also perform this `npm install -g gulp-cli gulp gulp-babel mocha chai` to make sure the above commands work.

       - also perform install locally `npm install --save-dev @babel/core babel mocha chai gulp`

+      - and `npm install -g browserify` this is for bundling js files into one.
+How to use browserify: `browserify main.js -o bundle.js`